Testing FRP & composite materials: which method is best?

 UltraAnalytix NDT system for FRP composites

-UTComp’s UltraAnalytix NDT system combines ultrasonic data collected in the field, external visual inspection and analysis using a proprietary algorithm.
-This non-intrusive, non-destructive method is unique in ensuring FRP and composite assets are fit for service while also calculating their remaining service life (RSL).
+This method is unique in ensuring FRP and composite assets are fit for service while also calculating their remaining service life.

-UTComp founder Geoff Clarkson drew on decades of research by leading materials scientists to develop and validate the UltraAnalytix system.
-UltraAnalytix inspection has repeatedly proven to provide safe, reliable and cost-effective reliability testing that ensures composite assets meet the highest standards of safety, performance, quality and regulatory compliance.
+UltraAnalytix NDT assessment has been proven to provide safe, reliable and cost-effective reliability testing.
+It that ensures composite assets meet the highest standards of safety, performance, quality and regulatory compliance.

-More than 4,000+ assets are now under UltraAnalytix inspection for more than 200 companies worldwide.
+Thousands of assets are now under UltraAnalytix inspection for more than 200 companies worldwide.

 5 questions to ask about FRP reliability testing